Adrianaa911/Adrianaa911/README.md

-💼 I’m a passionate Junior Software Developer with a eager to showcase my skills, projects, and growth in the world of software development.
+💼 I’m a passionate Web Developer with a eager to showcase my skills, projects, and growth in the world of software development.

 ⚖️ Skilled in creating seamless, user-friendly designs, my expertise in JavaScript and Python has enabled me to contribute to a variety of projects.